pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/01_Within_V5.md

 Added `modified()` as a public method.
 If you have implemented your own cart and not extended `AbstractCart` or have overwritten the `modified()` method, please check your implementation.

+In Cart Items the method `setCount()` now also fires the `modified()` method of the cart.
+If you have custom implementations please check if this has any effect on them.

 ## Build 206 (2018-02-19)

 The pricing manager in the Ecommerce Framework is now tenant aware, using the checkout tenant if set.
 To make this possible,